OrbitalEnterprises/eve-esi-client/docs/CalendarApi.md

 <a name="putCharactersCharacterIdCalendarEventId"></a>
 # **putCharactersCharacterIdCalendarEventId**
-> putCharactersCharacterIdCalendarEventId(characterId, eventId, response, datasource)
+> putCharactersCharacterIdCalendarEventId(characterId, eventId, response, datasource, token, userAgent, xUserAgent)

 Respond to an event